 You can also hijack the Google knowledge graph using AlsoAsked.com to find questions people also asked – that’s cool.

 Here’s how people also ask appears in Google.

-Yoast for WordPress does some little AI lifting tell you to improve your page titles, descriptions and content.
+Yoast for WordPress does some little AI lifting to tell you to improve your page titles, descriptions and content.

-Content marketing and search engine optimization are huge industries with billions being spent each year.
+Content marketing and search engine optimization are huge industries, with billions being spent each year.

-Sooner or later digital marketing directors and business owners will start questioning their investment in content.
+Sooner or later, digital marketing directors and business owners will start questioning their investment in content.

 Quite simply because you’ll have an edge on competitors who farm out content to cheap writers or don’t improve their dated content.

-But AI as you perceive it, robots doing all the SEO and writing, won’t be around for the foreseeable future.
+But AI, as you perceive it, robots doing all the SEO and writing, won’t be around for the foreseeable future.